Syrian woodpecker: Description

 The woodpecker is 23 cm long, and is very similar to the great spotted woodpecker, Dendrocopos major.
 The upper parts of the male are glossy black, with a crimson spot on the nape and white on the forehead, sides of the face and neck.
 On the shoulder is a large white patch and the flight feathers are black with white spots forming three wingbars.
 The three outer tail feathers show only a few white spots; these show when the short stiff tail is outspread, acting as a support in climbing.
 The under parts are buffish white, the abdomen and under tail coverts reddish.
 The long bill is slate black and the legs greenish grey.
 The female has no crimson on the nape, and in the young this nape spot is absent, but the crown is crimson.

 It differs from the smaller lesser spotted woodpecker by the crimson on the abdomen and the white shoulder-patches.
-It is much harder to distinguish Syrian woodpecker from great spotted woodpecker.
-Syrian has a longer bill, has more white on the head, and lacks the white tail barring of great spotted.
+It is much harder to distinguish Syrian woodpecker from the great spotted woodpecker.
+Syrian has a longer bill, has more white on the head, and lacks the white tail barring of the great spotted.